India Water And Wastewater Treatment (WWT) Technology Market Size and Share

 • August 2025: Ecolab Inc. sealed a deal to acquire Ovivo’s Electronics business, a fast-growing global provider of ultra-pure water technologies tailored for semiconductor manufacturing.
 This move bolsters Ecolab Inc.’s high-tech growth strategy, merging Ovivo’s advanced water technologies with Ecolab Inc.’s premier water solutions and digital services.

-• August 2024: Nalco Water, a U.S.-based company under Ecolab, signed a strategic agreement with Danieli to improve industrial water treatment in the metals sector.
+• August 2024: Nalco Water, a United States-based company under Ecolab, signed a strategic agreement with Danieli to improve industrial water treatment in the metals sector.
 By combining Nalco Water's chemical and service expertise with Danieli's technology, the partnership aims to help steelmakers and metal producers enhance production processes and reduce carbon and water footprints.

 Table of Contents for India Water And Wastewater Treatment (WWT) Technology Industry Report